 We are Thriving On, an organization built to provide financial support for adults battling pediatric forms of brain cancer.

-A dear friend of ours was diagnosed with a form of cancer most commonly found in children, medulloblastoma.
+Our dear friend Anne was diagnosed with a form of cancer most commonly found in children, medulloblastoma.
 Let that sink in for a moment: diagnosed with a kid’s cancer as an adult.
 The rallying cry for brain cancer awareness has become “Gray Matters” and this diagnosis was truly a deeply gray area.
 The support and funding dedicated to pediatric cancers is not designed to support adults with pediatric cancer.

-This gray area formed by the paradox of a diagnosis like this creates many barriers to accessing new treatments, including emerging clinical trials, or finding financial assistance to obtain existing treatments.
-Our girl was blessed with family and friends who were able to lend assistance whenever and wherever possible to make sure that she could access these life-extending treatments.
+This gray area creates many barriers to accessing new treatments, including emerging clinical trials, or finding financial assistance to obtain existing treatments.
+Our friend Anne was blessed with family and friends who were able to lend assistance whenever and wherever possible to make sure that she could access these life-extending treatments.
 Unfortunately, we know that this kind of support may not be a reality for other folks fighting in the gray.

 In the spirit of shining light into the darkness, we want to provide financial assistance to folks that find themselves in this gray area: adults diagnosed with pediatric forms of brain cancer.
 To help these individuals thrive on a single ray of sun, that is, to work within the confines of the difficult diagnosis they are navigating and access the treatments that can improve their quality of life.